 Throw some cushions on the floor and just sit down with your kids, tell them a story or just chat.

 That’s all they really want.
 Your attention.
+Even if it’s just for an hour.
 Heck, I’ve convinced myself.
 I’m going to give it a go.

 After all, kids are human too.
+Parenting during the summer holidays?
+P’ah.
+It’s a breeze.
 Now, where’s my wine.